Smoove & Turrell: History

-Never ones to rest for long, the Geordie soul crew returned in 2018 with a stunning fifth album 'Mount Pleasant', after the success of Crown Posada, which gave the band multiple BBC Radio 2 playlists and 6 music spins.
+The Geordie soul crew returned in 2018 with a fifth album 'Mount Pleasant', after the success of Crown Posada, which gave the band multiple BBC Radio 2 playlists and 6 music spins.
 An album which, true to the band's style, draws on subject matters which are aimed to make us stop and think, with songs such as the politically charged ‘Hate Seeking Missile’, balanced fittingly with uplifting stompers, such as ‘There For Me’.
 The lead single 'You're Gone', a duet featuring John Turrell and Jalapeño Records stablemate, Izo Fitzroy, was again picked up by Gilles Peterson and played extensively by Craig Charles on BBC Radio 2.
 The follow-up single 'I Feel Alive' was released in June 2016.
 The euphoric track, which recalls a hedonistic night John Turrell spent in Paris, is backed with the On the B side is ‘Mr Hyde’ - a beast of a track that opens with energetic live drums and a standout organ riff, played by Mike Porter on his vintage Farfisa.

 In May 2018 the band embarked on the 'Mount Pleasant Tour' to support the album, playing at venues throughout the UK and Europe.

 Since April 2020, the duo present The Northern Coal Experience on Brighton based community radio station 1BTN.

 In 2023, the band released its eighth album, Red Ellen.